elastic/apm/specs/agents/tracing-instrumentation-aws.md

 AWS Simple Queue Service is a message queuing service.
 The [messaging spec](tracing-instrumentation-messaging.md) can be used for instrumenting SQS, but the follow specifications supersede those of the messaging spec.

+For distributed tracing, the SQS API has "message attributes" that can be used in lieu of headers.

 - **`context.destination.region`**: mandatory.
 The AWS region where the queue is.

 ### SNS (AWS Simple Notification Service)